 As your MCR President, it is my duty to ensure that your voices are heard and that the common room works for you.
 If you would like to get hands on in the MCR there are several committees you can join, just speak to any of our exec members to find out more.
 I am always available via email to take on any suggestions or answer any questions at email@example.com.
 I look forward to meeting you in Induction Week and hope you have a brilliant time here at Castle,

 1. Make sure that you have accepted your offer.

 2. Enrol online with the University, up to eight weeks before the start of your programme.

 3. Read all the important information about your place at University College.

 Before you arrive, you should read all the documents sent to you in the post, and you should also review the documents on the Important Documents and Information page.

 Your first week in Durham - Induction Week Events Timetable

-We have put together a schedule of activities which will take place from Wednesday 27th September for International students and from Sunday 1st - Friday 6th October for home undergraduates.
+We have put together a schedule of activities which will take place from Wednesday 26th September for International students and from Sunday 30th September - Friday 5th October for home undergraduates.
 Home undergraduates are asked to arrive at University College on Sunday 30th September (with the exception of students accommodated at New Kepier Court - who will be given an individual arrival date).

 Use the Online Induction Planner to plan your first week’s activities by College and Department.